google-home/smart-home-nodejs/README.md

-# Actions on Google Smart Home sample using Node.js
+# Actions on Google: Smart Home sample using Node.js

 This sample contains a fully functioning example of a Smart Home provider cloud service designed to work with Actions on Google.
 This can be used with a